lennyleadership/FenXiHuaXue_handbook/content/docs/01 Mass Spec LC-MS/Part 02 Practices/Avoid_ion_pair_reagents.md

 ## Opposite opinions
 **[Marcos Steola](https://faqs.tips/profile/Marcos_Steola)**

 Hi Ana.
 For LC-MS you must use only volatile reagents.
 For ion pair you could use trifluoroacetic acid, perfluoropropionic acid or perfluorobutanoic acid.
-These compounds will work as a ion pair, but take care about trifluoroacetic acid, it is could supress ionization in your source.
+These compounds will work as a ion pair, but take care about trifluoroacetic acid, it is could suppress ionization in your source.

 **[Isam Eldin Hussein Elgailani](https://faqs.tips/profile/Isam_Eldin_Elgailani2)**